 Natural Gas Price Forecast

 Price volatility has become an on-going factor in the natural gas industry since 2005.
-Prices in the natural gas market continued to be volatile through 2008 (upwards to $13 per dth), but have since dropped considerably (currently around $3-$4).
+Prices in the natural gas market continued to be volatile through 2008 (upwards to $13 per Dth), but have since dropped considerably (currently around $3-$4).
 As discussed in Section 5, natural gas prices will continue to be influenced by demand, oil price volatility, the global economy, electric generation, new extraction technologies, hurricanes and other weather activity.
 As a result, it is impossible to accurately estimate what future natural gas prices will be over the planning horizon.
 However, Cascade has considered price forecasts from several sources, such as Wood Mackenzie, Energy Information Administration, the Financial Forecast Center’s forecast, as well as our observations of the market to develop our low, base and high price forecast.
 As mentioned earlier, details of the company’s price forecast can be found in Appendix E.

 The Company compared the Monte-Carlo price simulation results to the low, base and high forecasts and found that the 200 draws captured the same range of pricing outlined in the forecasts shown in the Appendix.
 Therefore, individual deterministic runs under the low and high price forecast were not run.